 Well, I’ve been there and back a few times.
 I’ve waded through that crap, and I’ve dug up those treasures.
 I know what’s good and what’s bad, what’s gay and what’s homophobic, and I’m making a map.
-It’s called Yes Homo, and it updates every Sunday.
+It’s called Yes Homo, and it updates Sundays.

-Hey I’m Wisp, I’m a queer amab nonbinary autistic person (pronouns: they/them) who reads too many webcomics.
+I’m Wisp.
+I’m a queer transfem nonbinary autistic person (pronouns: they/them) who reads too many webcomics.
 I try to cover issues related to all oppressions in my reviews, but I’m white and my race analysis may not always be perfect.
-My contact form is a good way to reach me if you think I messed up, or you have a correction or feedback on something I wrote, or if you just want to bring a particular comic to my attention.
-I do take requests, if they interest me.(Show completed comics)
+If you want to read more words I make, you can follow my Twitter.